junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Tessa," Dean breathes out the Angel's name in shock.

+The reaper he remembered since four years ago, the angel of death, is just another one of many real angels.
+All the dots are connected together now.

 That's what they are, the Weeping Angels -- the real angels, confined in a stone body, restricted by some quantum lock.
 But they're still the angels he knew, not some new monster species like the Doctor said.

-"Oh God, I'm so dumb, of course," Dean gapes, backing away from the stoned Tessa, back to where Rory stands.
+"Oh God, I'm so dumb, of course," Dean gasps, backing away from the stoned Tessa, back to where Rory stands.
 That's exactly why he felt like he knew them, because he really does.
 The gatekeeper angels down there, aren't them the ones coming for Cas when he was broken?
 Inias or what's-his-name?
 And the other one with curly hair, isn't she the Angel of Water Cas pointed to him?
 The one called Hannah.
+Must have get bored of Bethesda Plaza.

-He claps on his head, "I have to tell Cas."
+He claps on his head.
+"I have to tell Cas."
 Dean sends out a rushed prayer as he walks back down the corridor.

 He is back next to Rory then, who points at two side-by-side doors with his mouth open.
-"Dean, look at that!"
+"Dean, look at this!"

 "Watch out for that angel!"
 Dean tells him, then he turns.